Do I Need a Financial Advisor?

 To receive a CFP designation, they’ll hold a four-year bachelor’s degree or higher level of education and complete thousands of hours of on-the-job experience.
 Additionally, they receive certification from a CFP Board, which is granted after passing a test on several financial planning courses.

 However, just being a CFP does not mean that non-CFPs cannot build financial plans.
 Often, investment advisors with years of experience have a better handle on how to build a financial plan because they have managed finances through clients’ lifetimes.

-There are plenty of programs that run monte-carlo technology that are available to both.
+There are plenty of programs that run monte-carlo technology and are available to both.
 Sometimes, experience with clients can outweigh what is taught in a textbook.

-The next type of financial advisor is known as an Investment Adviser Representative, or more succinctly, an IAR.
+If you are wondering, “Do I need a financial advisor?”, then you need to know about financial advisors known as Investment Adviser Representatives, or more succinctly, IARs.
 The IAR works for a Registered Investment Adviser.

 When you hear the designation Registered Investment Advisor (RIA), it sounds like a title for an individual financial advisor.
 However, this term most commonly refers to a firm instead of a single person.
 In most situations, even the people that own an RIA firm will still work as an IAR in their own business.
 So, what exactly does it mean for a firm to have the designation of RIA, and what do IARs do specifically?

 Most people’s first thought whenever they hear the term “financial advisor” usually fits in with the role of an RIA firm.
 RIAs manage the investments of high net-worth individuals.
 Understanding these different designations will help you answer the question, “Do I need a financial advisor?”